What’s Your Brand Transliteration Strategy?

 While it's a relatively small part of a larger international expansion plan, the decision to transliterate your brand name (or leave it consistent across all media and markets) is an important one.
 As your company moves forward with its online global growth, make sure to engage a globalization solutions company like MotionPoint to help evaluate your brand's options.

 Does your company need help making informed decisions on its international marketing strategy?
-Contact us for industry-leading insights on translation and localization, and how to succeed in global markets.
+Contact us for industry-leading insights on translation and localisation, and how to succeed in global markets.